Two days back my wife called me when I was in office. I said, “Rekha, I am in a meeting. Can I call you back?”

 I won’t go into how much these detective agencies will charge the hapless parents, but they would make a killing for sure.

-Side Note: It would be great to find out what percent of the total friend invites sent out in Facebook every day are sent out by girls.
+Side note: It would be great to find out what percent of the total friend invites sent out in Facebook every day are sent out by girls.
 I wouldn’t be surprised if it is only 1-2%.
-I am sure 98% of the Friend requests are sent out by the men.
+I am sure 98% of the requests are sent out by men.
 If there is a girl out there, the men will find her out and send her the request.

 With the report in hand, he will go to his reporting manager to discuss the future action plan.